The best advocates of our graduate careers are the trainees themselves. Read what four of them have to say about life at AG.

 You never stop learning

-The calibre of clients goes hand-in-hand with the level of work that we get to do here.
-It’s really exciting to see the work that you have done reported in the press and it is extremely rewarding to see a deal come together.
-This is even more exciting when you have had a high level of client contact, as you are directly in touch with the people who are running the process from a commercial point of view.
+Regardless of your level of seniority, you’re constantly learning something and being stretched.
+AG is a firm that takes pride in developing all of its employees.
+You’re given as much responsibility as you ask for, and it’s something I really appreciate.
+The calibre of clients is also impressive.
+It's exciting to see the work that you’ve done reported in the press and it’s rewarding to see a deal come together.
+This is even more exciting when you’ve had a high level of client contact, as you’re in touch with the people who are running the process from a commercial point of view.

 An eye-opening deal